skinos7/doc/com/devms/pport.md

     "port_satrt":"map port start",           // [ number ]

+    "keeplive":"nouse idle to keeplive",     // [ number ], The unit is seconds
-    "tcp_keepidle":"idle to keeplive",       // [ number ], The unit is seconds
+    "timeout":"use connect timeout to close",// [ number ], The unit is seconds "tcp_keepidle":"idle to keeplive",       // [ number ], The unit is seconds
     "tcp_keepintvl":"keeplive interval",     // [ number ], The unit is seconds
     "tcp_keepcnt":"keeplive failed time",    // [ number ]